Topological Discrimination of Steep to Supersteep Gap as Evidence of Tunneling in Adiabatic Quantum Processes: Legendrian classification

 \begin{definition} The \textbf{Maslov index of a cusp point} is said to be positive if the half-plane determined by the co-orientation vector at the cusp point contains the cusp branch going away from the cusp; otherwise, it is said to be negative~\cite{Aicardi,Arnold1994}.
 The number of positive (resp., negative) cusps of a generic Legendrian curve is written $\mu_+$ (resp., $\mu_-$).
-The \textbf{Maslov index \footnote{This definition of the Maslov index is not the original one of Maslov's index for a loop of Lagrangian subspaces; it is Arnold's reinterpretation of it~\cite{Leray_Maslov,Maslov_index_for_paths}.
-The connection between Lagrangian subspaces and Legendrian knots is provided in~\cite{Lagrangian_skeleta}.} of a generic curve} $\gamma$ is defined as $\mu(\gamma)=\mu_+-\mu_-$.
+The \textbf{Maslov index of a generic curve} $\gamma$ is defined as $\mu(\gamma)=\mu_+-\mu_-$. \end{definition}